rbe549/rbe549.github.io/hw0spring2026.md

 <a name='due'></a>

 ## 1. Due Date
-<b>11:59:59PM, Saturday, Jan 17, 2026.
-(Individual Submissions)</b> This homework is to be submitted individually.
+<div style="font-weight: 700;">11:59:59PM, Saturday, Jan 17, 2026.
+(Individual Submissions)</div>This homework is to be submitted individually.
 The aim of HW0 is to give you a gauge of the quality, expectation and difficulty of this course.
-You are expected to be able to solve HW0 before the class starts. <b>Remember that HW0 is graded and does count for your final grade.</b> Download starter Code from [here](#starter).
+You are expected to be able to solve HW0 before the class starts. <div style="font-weight: 700;">Remember that HW0 is graded and does count for your final grade.</div> Download starter Code from [here](#starter).
-<div style="font-weight: 700;">This entire div has an inline bold style applied.</div>

 <p style="background-color:#ddd; padding:5px">
-<b>NOTE:</b>
+<div style="font-weight: 700;">NOTE:</div>
 <a href="https://towardsdatascience.com/free-gpus-for-training-your-deep-learning-models-c1ce47863350"> Here is a link</a> to obtain free GPUs for neural network training if you need them. </p>